grayTurtle01/react-gato/README.md

 ## Challenges:
 - [x] Display the location of each move
 - [x] Bold the currently select item in the move lists
+- [x] Rewrite the board to use two loops to make the squares instead of hardcoding them.